PostHog/posthog.com/contents/blog/aruba-hackathon.md

 - Ability to kill queries
 - Productized async migrations

-Needless to say, this is all backend work you will never see, but House Watch will make it easier for us to keep PostHog fast and reliable for you.
+Needless to say, this is all backend work you will never see, but HouseWatch will make it easier for us to keep PostHog fast and reliable for you.